sanghyun-son/ntire-2020-deblur-mobile/README.md

 conda env create -f environment.yml
 ```

 [TensorFlow 2.1](https://www.tensorflow.org/) and [PyTorch 1.4](https://pytorch.org/) will be installed by default.
-You can use any libraries, but we heavily recommend the TensorFlow for easier mobile deployment.
+You can use any libraries of any versions, but we heavily recommend the TensorFlow for easier mobile deployment.
+We note that the final goal of this challenge track is to submit `.tflite` model.

-We also note that this repository is verified in the following environments:
+This repository is verified in the following environments:
 * Ubuntu 16.04 / 18.04
 * CUDA 10.0 (For TensorFlow) / CUDA 10.1 (For PyTorch)
 * CuDNN 7.6.5